 It’s a bit unexpected for visitors to find a large body of water right in the heart of the city, but that’s exactly what you’ll find at Tempe Town Lake.
-The lake and the surrounding Tempe Beach Park are home to many annual events, such as Four Peaks Oktoberfest at Tempe Town Lake, the Innings Festival and IRONMAN Arizona.
-Besides attending a festival, the lake is a nice place to visit throughout the year.
+From January to December, winter or summer, the lake is an excellent place to visit.

-For more information about things to do in Tempe, visit our website or call 480-894-8158.
+For more information about things to do in Tempe, visit our website or call (480) 894-8158.